Sign up for exclusive discounts, product launches, and new stories on The Lab.

-B-silk™ protein, our proprietary polypeptide, finally has an official INCI name.
-Lindsay Wray, our Chief Science Officer, gives us the low-down on what an INCI name means, how we got ours, and why it matters.
+B-silk™ protein, our proprietary polypeptide, was recently awarded an official INCI name.
+Lindsay Wray, PhD, our Chief Science Officer, gives us the low-down on what an INCI name means, how we got ours, and why it matters.

-Exciting news: B-silk™ protein has officially received an INCI name!
+Exciting news: B-silk™ protein has received an official INCI name!
 Meet sr-Wasp Spider Polypeptide-1 Oligopeptide-178.

-Not as excited as I am?
-Stay with me.
+Why should you care about an INCI name?
 Learning how to read an INCI name is essential to understanding what’s in your products.
-Read on to learn why.
+Read on to learn more.

 What does INCI stand for ?